Most People Have Losing Fat Wrong

 On top of that, this training style is a great way to get a quick workout that builds both strength and endurance.

-Playing sports is a fun way to burn calories without dreading every workout.
+Strength training and cardio are not the only ways to lose weight, playing sports is a fun way to burn calories without dreading every workout.
 Whether it’s basketball, tennis, boxing, etc. it doesn’t matter as long as it requires moving and is FUN!

 Sports will also improve your athletic ability, agility, and coordination.